hisener/halilsener.com/src/pages/maintaining-a-magento-code-base/index.md

 After a few projects, i realized that a lot of processes were repeated again and again.
 The same modules i will installed on every fresh Magento install, the same configuration i would do.
 So i keep a private(yet!)
 Magento repository were i have all of my Modules and a clean Database dump with my configuration set.

 How do you deal with your Magento projects?
-Share your tactics and technics with me on <a title="Kostas Bariotis on Twitter" href="http://twitter.com/kbariotis" target="_blank">Twitter </a>or bellow in the comments.
+Share your tactics and technics with me on <a title="Halil İbrahim Şener on Twitter" href="http://twitter.com/kbariotis" target="_blank">Twitter </a>or bellow in the comments.